Why dating your best friend may be your best bet to finding true love.

 3. You're comfortable with each other.

-It takes a few weeks (if not longer) to feel completely relaxed around someone new.
+It takes a few weeks (if not longer) to feel completely at ease with somebody new.
 Should you eat ice cream from the container in front of him?
-Should you reveal that you're a thirtysomething who still rereads Harry Potter on occasion?
+Should you reveal that you're a twentysomething who still rereads Harry Potter on occasion?
 When dating someone who started out as a friend, you can skip the neurotic "I need to impress him" phase and go straight to wearing no makeup and nerding out together on Saturdays spent indoors.

 4. It's exciting.

 Dating a friend might seem less glamorous than falling in love at first sight, but what's more suspenseful than decoding a friend's flirty mixed signals for signs of romantic intentions?
 If the relationship goes well, you'll be swept away at how a good friend turned out to be an even better boyfriend.
-5 Guys You Should Have Fun With Before Marriage
+Trust us, you'll swear off the random guys you meet during happy hour forever!

 5. There's always something to talk about.